Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: NUMERICAL EXAMPLES

 \section{NUMERICAL EXAMPLES}

-In this section, we present the results of numerical experiments on a synthetic dataset and two real datasets to demonstrate the effectiveness of the proposed VPLR algorithm.
-We perform a rigorous evaluation and comparison of our algorithm with different optimization strategies, including the standard VP algorithm; the Joint Optimization algorithm, which optimizes all the model parameters simultaneously; the Alternating Minimization algorithm (AM) \cite{guminov2021combination}, which alternates between optimizing linear and nonlinear parameters within the model; and Block Coordinate Descent (BCD) \cite{nutini2022let,wright2015coordinate}.
-All experiments were carried out on a PC with a 2.30 GHz CPU and 16GB RAM, using Matlab as the programming environment.
+In this section, we present the results of numerical experiments on both synthetic and real-world datasets to {evaluate} the effectiveness of the proposed VPLR algorithm.
+We perform a comprehensive evaluation and comparison of our algorithm with different optimization algorithms, including the traditional VP algorithm; the Joint Optimization algorithm, which employs the GN method to optimize all model parameters simultaneously; the Alternating Minimization algorithm (AM) \cite{guminov2021combination}, which alternately updates between optimizing linear and nonlinear parameters within the model; and Block Coordinate Descent (BCD) \cite{nutini2022let,wright2015coordinate}, which is also implemented using the GN method.
+The termination criteria for all algorithms are as follows: (1) the relative change in the objective function value between two consecutive iterations satisfies \( |r^k - r^{k-1}| < 10^{-10} |r^k| \), where \( r^k \) represents the value of the objective function \( r(\boldsymbol{a}, \boldsymbol{c}) \) at the \( k \)-th iteration; or (2) the maximum number of iterations reaches 100.
+To ensure fairness, the initial step size for all algorithms is uniformly set to 1.
+All experiments were carried out on a PC with a 2.30 GHz CPU and 16GB RAM, using Matlab 2022 as the programming environment.